Thesis competition

 Competition rules

-Contribtions shall be in Swedish or English and have been faculty approved between July 1, 2024, and June 30, 2025.
+Contributions shall be in Swedish or English and have been faculty approved between July 1, 2025, and June 28, 2026.
 The thesis should contain an executive summary in Swedish.
 This summary can be attached separately.

 Documentation verifying faculty approval shall be enclosed with the submission.
 Papers that have been approved shortly before the deadline are allowed to submit formal documentation at a later stage upon formal motivation.

 The winner receives a prize sum of 15 000 SEK.
 Any taxes are paid by the winner.
-Authors of the three best papers receive one year free SEEF membership.
+Authors of the three best papers each receive a one year free SEEF membership.

 Winners previous years